Alexandria Homes & Real Estate

 Being close to Washington, D.C., Alexandria residents can enjoy the many historical sites and traditional attractions expected to discover in D.C.
 Popular places to visit include all the monuments, the U.S. Capitol, and the Smithsonian museums.
 Additionally, the area is known for hosting many foods, arts, and nightlife events and activities for those wanting to experience life in Washington, D.C.
 Many residents enjoy visiting farmers' markets in the morning, followed by exploring the museums, monuments, and memorials.
 Then they find themselves enjoying the nightlife, which is full of dining and entertainment at some of the city's most prestigious venues.
 Other popular places to visit include the Washington National Cathedral and the Library of Congress.

 Living in Alexandria places residents who work in Washington, D.C., close to major highways providing easy access to the many businesses, companies, and organizations.
-Alexandria's residents commute an average of 30 to 40 minutes one way to work, with many commuting to D. C. and Bethesda.
+Alexandria's residents commute an average of 30 to 40 minutes one way to work, with many commuting to D. C. and Bethesda, sometimes using public transportation.
 Most major employers in the area include government agencies, non-profit organizations, international relations companies, and local museums.
 Top employers in the area include the Department of Commerce, The Alexandria Hospital, the Institute for Defense Analysis, and C.N.A.
 Corporation.

 Alexandria Public Schools operate the public schools in Alexandria, including Stratford Elementary School, Lyles Crouch Elementary School, Mark Twain Middle School, and Thomas Jefferson High School for Science and Technology.
 Private schools in Alexandria include Browne Academy, St. Agnes School, St. Stephen's School, and the Academy at the Metropolitan School of Arts.
 Additionally, Alexandria Technical and Community College offers continuing education classes and programs.